nightroman/FarNet/PowerShellFar/README.md

   not for doing any work.
 * Do not add editor event handlers in the main profile, use the editor profile *Profile-Editor.ps1*.
-* Non terminating profile errors are not shown.
-A terminating error is shown in a GUI message box with a bare error message.
-Examine the variable `$Error` after loading.
+* Profile errors are not shown on loading (background).
+Terminating error are shown on the first command.
+For non-terminating errors examine the variable `$Error` after loading.

 Example: [Profile.ps1](#profileps1)